braid-org/braid-spec/README.md

 We have weekly video meetings on Mondays.
 Our next meeting is **Monday October 28th, from 4:00pm–5:00pm Pacific**.
 See https://braid.news.

-You are welcome to edit these documents directly while working.
+You are welcome to edit these documents.
 To get Github access, send your login to [Michael](mailto:toomim@gmail.com).
-Discuss edits on the
-[Braid mailing list](https://groups.google.com/forum/#!forum/braid-http).
+Discuss edits on the [Braid mailing list](https://groups.google.com/forum/#!forum/braid-http).
 After editing, add your name to the authors list at the top and bottom of the document.